tarekziade/tarekziade.github.io/projects.md

   - Initiated the [WebExtension AI API](https://firefox-source-docs.mozilla.org/toolkit/components/ml/extensions.html) to expose AI-powered capabilities to extensions.
   - Represent Mozilla in the **W3C Machine Learning Working Group**, collaborating with other browser vendors to shape web AI standards.

+- **Cloud Inference**
+  - Designed and led the deployment of a **litellm-based service** for running inference in the cloud, complementing on-device inference and enabling scalable experimentation.

 Also, check out the Mozilla blog and Mozilla Hacks posts by me for some of the work I do there.
 I try to write in them on a regular basis:
 <ul>